-The Layout -The layout of any motherboard is important.
+The layout of any motherboard is important.
 Even simple mistakes in component placement or the signal traces can cause major issued in performance and stability.
 With the ATX form factor we find that this is even truer; the devices we drop onto them demand more and cleaner power while the signal speeds pus faster and faster.

 When we look at the4 top down view we can already ID a couple of small issues.
 The first and most glaring one is the proximity of the primary PCIe slot to the NB and NF 200 cooling group.
 It is almost right on top of it!
 To make matters a little more complicated we find that the PCIe release tab is also right over the heatpipe extension that connects the NB to the Southbridge cooling.